martinsumner/riak_kv/docs/InstallAndStartGuide.md

 - `platform_data_dir`; where the actual data will be stored, must be a space with sufficient capacity and throughput.
 - `listener.http.internal` or `listener.pb.internal`; the IP address and port for accessing the API.
 It is recommended to bind this IP address to a specific interface address.
 [The Query API](/docs/QueryAPI.md) requires use of the `http` listener, and performance will differ between the `pb` and `http` transports when using [the Object API](/docs/ObjectAPI.md).

+In a `riak.conf` file, the last setting of any configuration item is the actual value used in the configuration.
+Edits to the riak.conf file don't have to change the configuration in place, defaults may be overwritten by concatenating changes to the end of the file.

 ### Configuration of Riak - leveled backend

 There are a number of configurable options within the leveled backend, that can be changed within `riak.conf`.
 For a comprehensive view, [refer to the leveled schema file](https://github.com/OpenRiak/leveled/blob/openriak-3.4/priv/leveled.schema).